EricChristopherDee/Networking_Notes/README.md

+TODO

+Make a checksum app
+Make a subnet calculator
+Make a class identifier

 LAYERS

 • The physical layer is the component outcome that describes which hardware ins and outs are to be used for the transmission, and placement of the data.